← Back to ResourcesBreed Guides

 At-risk profile: high VPC counts on Holter, echo-detected DCM, family history of sudden death, prior syncope episodes, older Dobermans (8+) without recent screening.

-When arrhythmia intervention indicated: cardiologists may recommend antiarrhythmic medications (sotalol, mexiletine) for high-risk dogs. $60–$150/month.
-Significantly reduces SCD risk.
+When arrhythmia intervention is indicated: cardiologists may prescribe antiarrhythmic medications (e.g. sotalol, mexiletine) for high-risk dogs, typically $60–$150/month.
+Reported to meaningfully reduce SCD risk in selected cases.
+Always your cardiologist's call.

-SCD mortality stats: estimated 25–35% of DCM-affected Dobermans die from sudden cardiac event vs progressive heart failure.
-Annual screening + treatment shifts this distribution favorably.
+SCD mortality reporting: a meaningful share of DCM-affected Dobermans die from sudden cardiac events rather than progressive heart failure.
+Annual screening and proactive treatment shift this distribution favourably.

-Proactive cardiac ownership: knowing your Doberman's cardiac status + having medication plan + emergency vet plan = mitigation.
-Cannot eliminate risk entirely but dramatically reduce.
+Proactive cardiac ownership: knowing your Doberman's cardiac status, having a medication plan, and having an emergency vet plan in place reduces risk meaningfully.
+It cannot eliminate risk entirely.

 End-of-life decision framework